lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 ## The ecosystem of Elixir

-As a modern language there is great package management and sweet tooling.
+As a modern language Elixir has great package management and sweet tooling.

-TODO: revise, flow better
+The mix command-line tool does project generation, builds, dependency management, task running and almost everything else.

-- Mix - Project generation, build tooling, task running and more.
+The iex shell is a very full/featured REPL that is also incredibly useful when troubleshooting production systems.

-- Hex - Dependency management, used through mix (TODO: IMAGES for hex.pm and hexdocs)
+The hex.pm package repository and hexdocs documentation are best in class.

-- ExUnit - Testing (TODO: IMAGE)
+Elixir brings ExUnit, a comprehensive and very fast testing framework, as well as ExDoc the documentation tools.

-- ExDoc - Documentation & examples as doctests (TODO: IMAGE)
+There is an established Language Server that will work with your regular editors and a new, faster and more reliable one currently being developed.

 ## Actor model, supervision trees & more

 We have no time to cover the fundamentals of how Erlang achieves reliability.
-Suffice to say it has a very significant and well-respected legacy.
+Suffice to say it has a very significant and well-respected legacy in that regard.

 The debate is whether the nine nines are really a truthful representation of Ericsson's AXD301 and its reliability or a mere 5 nines is more accurate.
 You know a wretched 5.2 minutes of downtime per year.